-Batman is an amazing superhero game distinguished by an enjoyable story with some nice stealth action and free flowing melee combat.
+An amazing superhero game distinguished by an enjoyable story with some nice stealth action and free flowing melee combat.

 Batman: Arkham Asylum is a remarkable game, the delivery of the story and pacing of combat and puzzles is first class.
 The game features elements of stealth, melee combat, puzzle solving and some simple platforming.
 The story briefly follows you as Batman who has finally captured the Joker and has taken him to Arkham Asylum.
 Unfortunately the capture seems to have been all part of the Joker’s plan and he has something more sinister in store and you will need to ensure he doesn’t follow through with it.
 Of course Askham Asylum is home of some of the worst villains in the Batman universe who aren’t just spectators in this tale.
 Batman is definitely characterised well by its stealth gameplay, smooth combat animations and the wonderful characterisation of the most recognised of Batman’s enemies.
 The game takes place on Arkham island and you will travel to various locations in the Asylum to stop Joker before he completes his master plan.
 As the Bat you will have batarangs, remote explosives, and grapples along with a few other tricks at your disposal to complete your task.
 You will be able to use detective mode in order to solve puzzles and enhance your vision.
 The Riddler has placed many puzzles across the island for you to find and you can unlock various weapons and enhancements.
 One of the best assets of the game however is the story and how it unfolds before the players very eyes.